Dave Earns his Kru Status from Ajahn Jovan Stojanovski

 who absolutely dominated in her gold medal fight against a very game opponent from

 Kawartha Combat.
-Tyya looked extremely focused yet relaxed leading up to the fight.
+Coming off of a spectacular win at SheFights Tyya looked extremely focused yet relaxed leading up to the fight.

 Once the bell rang, she was a whirlwind inside the ring.
 She had an answer for every